justintmoore/30-day-mydfir-challenge/README.md

 - We have a gateway that leads out to the external network, where there will be a SOC analyst laptop connected to Elastic/Kibana via GUI.
 On the other end lies an attack laptop (Kali) and a C2 server.
   <img src="https://github.com/user-attachments/assets/fea64ba9-a8c2-47d5-b43a-1a680bf06e3e" height="70%" width="70%" alt="logical-diagram"/>

 ## Day 2
-  Today was a introduction into the ELK stack, which I had no prior knowledge of before I started.
+- Today was a introduction into the ELK stack, which I had no prior knowledge of before I started.
 It consists of Elasticsearch, Logstash, and Kiabana

 ### Elasticsearch
 - At it's core elasticsearch is a database that is used to store logs such windows event logs, firewall logs, sys logs, etc. Allows you to query data using it's own query language ESQL or elasticsearch query language.
   - Uses Restful APIs and json.

-APIs is software that communicates with other software........
+### Logstash
+- Server side data processing pipeline ingests data, processes, cleans, transforms data and then sends it to your stash of choice (storage or database) to be searched, and analyzed (in this case elasticsearch).
+- Collects telemetry (automated process of collecting, transmitting, and analyzing data) utilizing two popular ways: Elastic agents, and beats.
+- Highly customizable filters that allow you to parse through data creating a structured format.

+### Kibana
+- Kibana is a analytics and visualization tool.
+Adds an UI experience allows drag and drop to build out custom dashboards.
+ - Through data exploration/discover tab it allows you to query logs using ESQL (elasticsearch query language), maps for geospacial locations, ML anomaly detection etc.

+There are many similarities to Splunk, and the benefits are centralized logging, customized ingestions, visualizations, scalability,  many intergrations and rich community.

   <!--
   - https://www.notion.so/justinmoore/30-Day-DFIR-Challenge-13778832b68e804e9dd2cd2d9399331c